martiadrogue/expansion-effect/README.md

 Wonderful example of expansion effect made with LESS, JS, and HTML.

-Register form that comes form nothing and grow up until fill full screen.
+Details view that comes form article on the list and grow up until fill full screen.
 A simple example to illustrate expansion effect.

 ## Getting Started